Theodora Kalikow: University president

 In 1994 Kalikow was named the 13th President of the University of Maine at Farmington.
 She led several successful campaigns for the University, including a joint fundraising campaign for the on-campus Mantor Library and the Farmington Public Library and the establishment of the $5 million Emery Community Arts Center.
 She also established the women's studies program.
 She retired on June 30, 2012 after 18 years as president, being the longest-serving president in the four-year college's history.

-In 2012 Kalikow was named Interim President of the University of Southern Maine.
+In 2012, she was named Interim President of the University of Southern Maine.
 She assumed this position following the controversial departure of her predecessor, Dr. Selma Botman.
 Kalikow's term was marked by ongoing program and staff cuts in an effort to balance the budget, prompting numerous student protests.
 In July 2014, David Flanagan was named as her successor while the University searched for a permanent replacement, and Kalikow took on a one-year job as acting vice chancellor and president emerita, at the same salary she had received as president.